ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 Sparkle, it is advised to primarily use instances that are solved (relatively) quickly even with the default parameters.

+.. note:: See the :doc:`example </examples/configuration>` page for a walk-through on how to perform configuration with Sparkle.

 .. _quick:config_wrapper: